vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 Alaska Eskimo Whaling Commission manager/employee asking if she could try and get us on the agenda for a meeting being held her in fairbanks in the month of July about the projects.
 As in try and present it at AEWC.

 June 19,2017: Figuring out why matplotlib.pyplot isn't functioning on the pi.
 Function runs but the inteded source that I followed shows a live graph, while mine just shows a blank screen.

+June 20, 2017: With the help of Ross a bit, I got the code to work on python 2.7.9 for a live graph running but not for python 3.